2.4.7 The basic formula - a single case assessment (Formula 1)

 Step 4: Work out each parent's percentage of care for each child.

-F has care of all the children for 75 nights, 20.55% of the nights, rounded to a care percentage of 20%.
+Lisette has care of all the children for 75 nights per annum, 20.55% of the nights, rounded to a care percentage of 20%.

-Step 5: Work out each parent's cost percentage for each child by looking up the table in section 55C.
+Step 5: Work out each parent's cost percentage for each child using the table in section 55C of the CSA Act (2.4.5).

 (Note: a percentage of care is calculated for each child.
 As the care arrangements for these children are the same, the percentage is the same for all the children.
-If there are different care arrangements for different children, then they will have different percentages of care).
+If there are different care arrangements for different children, then they may have different percentages of care and potentially different cost percentages.)

-(This means that F is responsible for 72.10% of the children's costs because they have 72.10% of the combined child support income.
-As F meets only 24% of the costs through care they need to transfer 48.10% of the costs to M through child support.)
+(Lisette is responsible for 77.88% of the children's costs because Lisette has 77.88% of the combined child support income.
+As Lisette meets 24% of the costs through care, Lisette needs to transfer 53.88% of the costs to Mark through child support.)

 Step 7: Work out the costs of each child.